tak-bro/agents/security/security-code-reviewer.md

 ---
 name: security-code-reviewer
-description: Use this agent when conducting security-focused code reviews, static analysis, or secure coding assessments.
+description: PROACTIVELY use this agent when conducting security-focused code reviews, static analysis, or secure coding assessments.
 This agent specializes in identifying security vulnerabilities in source code, validating secure coding practices, and providing security-focused development guidance.
+Should be triggered automatically when code changes require security review, before merging security-sensitive code, or when security vulnerabilities need assessment.
 Examples:

 <example>
 Context: Pre-commit security code review